 Echeveria australis is a sparingly branched succulent shrub with stout glaucous branches bearing somewhat glaucous and often purplish leaves.
 The branches are up to 12 inches (30 cm) long or up to 24 inches (60 cm), including the inflorescence.
 Leaves are obovate or spatulate, rounded or abruptly acute at the tip, thickly set at the apex of branches, and early falling off below.
 They are up to 2.8 inches (7 cm) long and 1.2 inches (3 cm) wide, progressively smaller along the flowering stems.
 Flowers are bright red, bell-shaped, and appear in terminal clusters in winter.

-The specific epithet "australis (aw-STRAL-iss)" is a Latin adjective meaning "southern" or "Australian" and refers to the relatively southern distribution concerning the bulk of the genus.
+The specific epithet "australis (aw-STRAL-iss)" is a Latin adjective meaning "southern" and refers to the relatively southern distribution concerning the bulk of the genus.

 How to Grow and Care for Echeveria australis

 Light: E. australis prefers full sun to partial shade.
 If you are moving your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your E. australis is inside, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.

 Soil: This succulent needs a potting soil mix that drains quickly.
 Many growers will create their own mix.
 However, commercial succulent potting mixes will work fine.

 Temperature: This plant is a tender succulent, which means it must be brought indoors for the winter to survive.
 E. australis can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).